telerik/fiddler-everywhere-docs/modify-and-filter-traffic/modify-traffic-with-rules.md

 # Modifying Traffic

 Fiddler Everywhere provides powerful debugging techniques for testing APIs and mocking server and client behavior.
-Modifying traffic through the [Rules](#using-rules) tab is a crucial part of the Fiddler testing and debugging capabilities.
+Modifying traffic through the [Rules](#using-rules) tab is crucial to the Fiddler testing and debugging capabilities.

 ## Creating Rules